RVARELAT/cse15l-lab-reports/lab-report-3.md

 911report/chapter-10.txt
 911report/chapter-11.txt
 ```
 - The -size command in this case is being used on a specific directory (911report) to find files that use less than 75 kilobytes("k").
-This is useful if we want to find smaller files in a certain directory. (we can change number or scale indicator)
+This is useful if we want to find smaller files in a certain directory. (we can change number or scale indicator for -size command)

 ```
 cd technical